At St. Mary's, English is highly regarded and is broken up into key components:

 We start by teaching Read Write Inc. Phonics in Nursery and Reception classes.
 This means that children learn how to read the sounds in words and how those sounds can be written down.
-This is essential for reading, but it also helps children learn to spell well.
+This is essential for reading, but it also helps children learn to spell accurately.
 We teach the children simple ways of remembering these sounds and letters.
-The children also practise reading and spelling what we call ‘red words’ e.g. ‘once’, ‘have’, ‘said’.
+The children also practise reading and spelling, what we call ‘red words’ e.g. ‘once’, ‘have’, ‘said’.

 For further information on Read Write Inc. Phonics scheme: Click on this link.

 How long will it take to learn to read well?